 - Wrist Pin Issue

-Early 6.4 V8’s suffered from the Wrist Pin Issue.
-This was evident on the 2014 models where the engine would emit a loud ticking or knocking sound after it sat overnight.
-The cold-start would give off a loud knocking noise after an overnight cold soak.
-Certain engines built in 2014 where built with the incorrect piston wrist pins, resulting in a 30 minute long audible knocking noise.
+Early 6.4 V8s suffered from the Wrist Pin Issue.
+This was evident in the 2014 models where the engine would emit a loud ticking or knocking sound after it sat overnight.
+The cold start would give off a loud knocking noise after an overnight cold soak.
+Certain engines built in 2014 were built with the incorrect piston wrist pins, resulting in a 30-minute-long audible knocking noise.

 For more information, download the service bulletin here: 2014 Ram 6.4 Hemi Service bulletin (Knocking noise)

 Although the service bulletin only covers the 2014 year model, does not mean Dodge is not liable to replace your engine if your model is not within the date range and shows the wrist pin ticking/knocking symptoms on cold start.

 - Vibrations from the engine.
 (Possibly caused by the MDS Solenoid failing and rough running)